-Whether you’re whipping up pad Thai for Friday night dinner or making a copycat version of your favorite Chinese takeout, you’re likely using a wok.
+Whether you’re whipping up pad Thai for Friday night dinner or making your favorite copycat Chinese takeout recipes, you’re likely using a wok.
 But because the round-bottomed pan isn’t something you use every day, you probably have questions, like how to clean a wok—especially if it gets rusty or crusty.

-The two most popular types of woks are carbon steel and cast iron and while they each require different cooking techniques, both kinds need to be cleaned and cared for the same way.
+The two most popular types of woks are carbon steel and cast iron—and while they each require different cooking techniques, both kinds need to be cleaned and cared for the same way.
+These are the best woks for your kitchen, according to our experts.
 Below is our easy guide on how to clean a wok correctly.

 How to Clean a Wok

-First things first: You should never use soap (or any other harsh cleaners or metal scrubbers) on your wok, or you’ll remove the patina.
-Instead, scrub the interior of the wok gently with hot water using a regular kitchen sponge or a wok brush.
+First things first: Never use soap, harsh cleansers or metal scrubbers to clean your wok.
+Doing so will remove the patina.
+Instead, gently scrub the interior of the wok with hot water using a regular kitchen sponge or a wok brush.

-Then, dry off the wok with a towel before placing it on the stove over low heat until there are no more visible water droplets.
+Then, towel dry the wok before placing it on the stove over low heat until there are no more visible water droplets.
 Make sure the wok is completely dry before putting it away to prevent it from rusting.

 How to Remove Rust or Hardened Food from a Wok